Nab-88/social-graphs-and-interactions/index.md

 Unsurprisingly, Sauron is the most influent character of the story.
 Which can be explain because he is the person who created the Rings, so he's basically the Lord of the Rings.

-Gollum also appears in the top 10 most influent characters of the story because he is playing a key role in the story when he helps Frodo to bring the Ring to Mordor.
+Gollum also appears in the top 10 most influent characters of the story because he plays a key role in the story when he helps Frodo to bring the Ring to Mordor.

-One thing worth noticing, is that there is a lot of "wise" characters (Gandalf, Elrond, Galadriel, Saruman (even if he is bad)) in this top 10, because they have a lot of influence over other characters through the story.
+One thing worth noticing, is that there is a good number of "wise" characters (Gandalf, Elrond, Galadriel, Saruman (even if he is bad)) in the top 10, this is because they have a lot of influence over other characters throughout the story.

 #### Betweeness: